Last updated on April 1, 2023

 Requirements: Must be at least 21 years and have a valid photo ID

 El Batey Bar

-San Se Marisquería
+San Se Marisquería Bar de Tapas

-San Se Marisqueria, located down the street from Outsite San Juan, is the best restaurant in San Juan where I had the privilege of dining.
-I would recommend their Mofongo, a signature Puerto Rican dish consisting of mashed plantains, and Pulpo, or octopus.
-Unbelievably delicious!
-There is also a bar serving cheap piňa coladas.
-The food, though, is more expensive than at your average Old San Juan restaurant, but I think this place is definitely worth a visit.
+San Se Marisqueria is a tapas bar-restaurant located down the street from the co-living community, Outsite San Juan, on Calle San Sebastian, from which it gets its name.
+This is by far the best restaurant in Old San Juan where I had the privilege of dining.
+I would recommend their Mofongo, a signature Puerto Rican dish consisting of mashed plantains, and their impeccably-seasoned Pulpo, or octopus (shown above).
+They are both unbelievably delicious!
+I’m sure the other items on the menu are equally so.

 Castillo Felipe del Morro